 Following our recent press release about the Fall 2019 Planet Youth data* for the Vermont Youth Project (VYP), we’ve been working with committed VYP teams to help them learn more about their own community-level results.
-Here on the blog, we will look at the state as a whole, or rather a summary of the six participating communities (Enosburg, Fair Haven, Richford, Richmond, Rutland, and Swanton).
-In total, there were over 3,000 submissions from middle and high school youth in these communities.
-Preliminary analysis from Planet Youth tells us that “youth have a lot of unorganized free time and lack of structured activities in out-of-school time is a problem across all six communities,” which we know is an issue that we would like to remedy over the course of the VYP.
+Here on the blog, we will look at a summary of the six participating communities (Enosburg, Fair Haven, Richford, Richmond, Rutland, and Swanton).
+Preliminary analysis from the data tells us that “youth have a lot of unorganized free time and lack of structured activities in out-of-school time is a problem across all six communities,” which we know is an issue that we would like to remedy over the course of the VYP.
 But curious minds want to know: what percentage of students across the six communities are lacking participation in structured group activities supported by trained adults?
 And are there any differences among different age groups?

-On the Planet Youth survey, students were asked to indicate the numbers of times per week that they participated in various activities during their out-of-school time hours: sports/sports teams, religious organizations, art/drama/band classes, volunteering, afterschool programs, or other.
+VYP uses the Planet Youth data tool, designed by researchers at the Icelandic Center for Social Research and Analysis, to survey middle and high school youth in the participating communities on risk and protective factors around family, school, peer groups, and out-of-school time activities in addition to perceptions of substance use.
+As part of the survey, students were asked to indicate the numbers of times per week that they participated in various activities during their out-of-school time hours: sports/sports teams, religious organizations, art/drama/band classes, volunteering, afterschool programs, or other.

 The write-in responses for the “other” category were each carefully interpreted to ensure that they were relevant for our purposes.
 According to the Iceland Model, students must participate in quality group activities supervised by trained adults in order to benefit in protective ways from such experiences.
 This is a crucial point.
 While it is reasonable to assume, for example, that students who spend their after school hours working a part-time job are better off than students who are simply hanging out with friends unsupervised after school, they would not be gaining the same positive benefits as students participating in structured group activities.
 The same goes for students who exercise at the gym afterschool or perhaps volunteer in an unstructured way.